robinloom/jweaver/README.md

 ![Build And Test](https://github.com/robinloom/jweaver/actions/workflows/build.yml/badge.svg)
 ![Maven Central Version](https://img.shields.io/maven-central/v/com.robinloom/jweaver)

-**JWeaver** is a zero-decision Java utility for generating **human-readable, structured string representations of objects**.
+**JWeaver** is a zero-decision Java utility for generating
+**human-readable, structured string representations of objects**.

-It helps developers inspect objects in logs, debugging sessions, and tests without writing custom `toString()` methods.
+It is designed as a drop-in alternative to handwritten `toString()` methods, making objects easy to inspect in logs, debugging sessions, and tests.

 ---